 Another consideration when choosing your dog’s name?
 Dog training.
 This is of particular importance for puppies.
 When you’re teaching your new dog to respond to commands like sit, stay, or come, you’ll want to be sure their name isn’t a source of confusion.
 In other words, avoid puppy names that sound like a common dog training cue, such as “Bit,” which could easily be misheard as “sit.”

 Of course, what matters most is that the dog name you choose rolls off your tongue.
 The best names will make you happy.
 We’re fans of the “backdoor test” for dog name selection.
 It’s pretty much what it sounds like: stand at the back door and call out your new dog‘s potential name.
-Saying “Misty, it’s time for dinner!” or “Sterling, leave it!” helps take the name out of your imagination and into reality.
+Saying “River, it’s time for dinner!” or “Jazz, leave it!” helps take the name out of your imagination and into reality.

 The Bottom Line